Next Millennium Media Inc Terms and Conditions

-These T&Cs and the Insertion Order executed by the Parties (hereinafter collectively referred to as the “Additional Terms and Conditions”) constitute the complete and exclusive statement of the agreement of both the Parties (the “Agreement”) with respect to the subject matter of this Agreement, and supersede all prior oral and written commitments, understandings, and communications between the Parties regarding such matter.
-Next Millennium may, at its sole discretion, amend the Agreement, from time to time, by displaying the revised version(s) of the same on the Site, without prior notice.
+These T&Cs, along with any Insertion Order, including any other attachments, exhibits, and appendices, entered into by the Parties (hereinafter collectively referred to as the “Agreement”) constitute the complete and exclusive agreement between the Parties with respect to the subject matter of this Agreement, and supersede all prior oral and written commitments, understandings, and communications between the Parties regarding such matter.
+Next Millennium may, at its sole discretion, amend the Agreement, from time to time, by displaying the revised version(s) of the same on the Service, without prior notice.
 Any continued use of the Services by the Publisher after the revised Agreement have come into effect shall be deemed as the Publisher’s consent to such revised Agreement.
-In the event of a conflict between these T&Cs and the Additional Terms and Conditions, these T&Cs shall control unless the other Additional Terms and Conditions explicitly state that they control.
+In the event of a conflict between these T&Cs and any other part of the Parties’ Agreement, these T&Cs shall control unless the Parties explicitly agree otherwise.

 Section I: Definitions

-“Advertisements” means graphical, digital, interactive, and rich forms of media (including but not limited to banners, buttons, boxes, skyscrapers, and any other Standard IAB Units, text, brand wraps and surveys, skins, podcasts, videos, etc.) advertisements of the Advertiser, provided by the Advertiser to Next Millennium, for the purpose of being published by Next Millennium on the Publisher Site(s), in accordance with the Services.
+“Advertisements” means graphical, digital, interactive, and rich forms of media (including but not limited to banners, buttons, boxes, skyscrapers, and any other Standard IAB Units, text, brand wraps and surveys, skins, podcasts, videos, etc.) advertisements of an Advertiser or Next Millennium published by Next Millennium on the Publisher Site(s) in accordance with the Services.

-“Advertiser” means any authorized advertiser (such advertiser may be Next Millennium itself, from time to time) utilizing the Site for the purposes of having its Advertisements published on the Publisher Site(s).
+“Advertiser” means any authorized advertiser (such advertiser may be Next Millennium itself, from time to time) utilizing our Service for the purposes of having its Advertisements published on the Publisher Site(s).

-“Commission” means the commission rate and/or structure agreed between the Publisher and Next Millennium as consideration for the Publisher’s provision of the Publisher Site(s) to enable Next Millennium to perform the Services.
+“Commission” means the commission rate and/or structure agreed between the Publisher and Next Millennium as consideration for Next Millennium’s performance of the Services in relation to Publisher’s provision of the Publisher Site(s) to enable Next Millennium to perform such Services.

-“Confidential Information” means Advertiser Deliverables, Advertisements, Work Product, trade secret information, proprietary business plans and methods, computer system architecture and network configurations, and any other information provided to, or created by, a Publisher to perform or assist in performing Services, regardless of whether in tangible, electronic, verbal, graphic, visual, or other form.
-Confidential Information does not include material or information that: (a) is generally known by third parties as a result of no act or omission of a Publisher; (b) subsequent to disclosure hereunder, was lawfully received without restriction on disclosure from a third party having the right to disseminate the information; (c) was already known by Publisher prior to receiving it from the other party and was not received from a third party in breach of that third party’s obligations of confidentiality; or (d) was independently developed by Publisher without use of another person’s Confidential Information.
+“Confidential Information” means intellectual property, trade secret information, proprietary business plans and methods, computer system architecture and network configurations, and any other information provided to, or created by, a Party to perform or assist in performing Services, regardless of whether in tangible, electronic, verbal, graphic, visual, or other form.
+Confidential Information does not include material or information that: (a) is generally known by third parties as a result of no act or omission of a recipient Party; (b) subsequent to disclosure hereunder, was lawfully received without restriction on disclosure from a third party having the right to disseminate the information; (c) was already known by the recipient Party prior to receiving it from the other party and was not received from a third party in breach of that third party’s obligations of confidentiality; or (d) was independently developed by the recipient Party without use of another person’s Confidential Information.

-“Fees” means the fee amount/rate/payment structure agreed between the Advertiser and Next Millennium as consideration for the Services.
+“Fees” means the fee amount/rate/payment structure agreed between the Publisher and Next Millennium as consideration for the Services.

 “Insertion Order” shall mean the Advertiser Insertion Order or the Publisher Insertion Order, as the case may be.